tbudd/run_analysis/run_analysis_codebook.md

  $ fBodyBodyGyroJerkMag-std() : num  -0.933 -0.989 -0.983 -0.983 -0.983 ...

 The variables are described in detail below.
-For further information, refer to the dataset README.txt and feature_info.txt files.
+For further information, refer to the dataset README.txt and feature_info.txt files in the root directory of the HAR data.

 ###Variable 1 (subject)
 A numeric representation of the subject who's accelerometer and gyroscope measurements are in each row.